oscarvalente/price-tag/README.md

  * Zara - www.zara.com

 #### External dependency issues ⚠️
-* BUG: After delete item highlights do not happen and cursor isn't pointer
+* After delete item highlights do not happen and cursor isn't pointer (bug)
     * Chrome element mouseover is bugged - proof: inspection is bugged in DevTools️ only when behaviour is reproduced